Tyrrrz/Tyrrrz.me/data/blog/wpf-listbox-selecteditems-twoway-binding/index.md

 I added another dependency property for `SelectedValues` and a few new methods.

-`SelectedValuesToItems()` and `SelectedItemsToValues()` convert between `SelectedItems` and `SelectedValues`, depending on which property was updated. `GetDeepPropertyValue(...)` is used to extract the value of the property using an object and member path — it's used to establish conformity between items and values.
+`SelectedValuesToItems()` and `SelectedItemsToValues()` convert between `SelectedItems` and `SelectedValues`, depending on which property was updated. `GetDeepPropertyValue(...)` is used to extract the value of the property using an object and a member path, to establish conformity between selected items and their values.

 ## Usage with SelectedValuePath